sammael-liu/be534_project/README.md

 -s/--seed: Random seed, default: None (This input is not needed if you do not want to have the same secret number to guess.)

--a/--answer: This is an argument used to test program.
+-a/--answer: This is an argument used to test the program.
 The player can ignore it.

 ## Restrictions on the guess input
 There are three restrictions on the guess that the player can input: